mathpn/minimal-mistakes/_posts/2020-09-03-what-are-not-p-values.md

 tags:
   - Statistics
 excerpt: "What exactly is a p-value?
 Let's define the p-value and then look at what it is not."
+toc: true

 ---

-Over the last 100 years, _p-values_ have become increasingly common in many scientific fields, after its development by Ronald Fisher in 1920.
-Now, on the 100th anniversary of the all-famous _p-value_, its use is being questioned due to irreproducible research, _p-hacking_ practices and various misunderstandings about its true meaning.
+Over the last 100 years, [_p-values_](https://en.wikipedia.org/wiki/P-value) have become increasingly common in many scientific fields, after its development by [Ronald Fisher](https://en.wikipedia.org/wiki/Ronald_Fisher) around 1920.
+Now, on the aproximate 100th anniversary of the all-famous _p-value_, its use is being questioned due to irreproducible research, [_p-hacking_ practices](https://en.wikipedia.org/wiki/Data_dredging) and various misunderstandings about its true meaning.

 Reporting only _p-values_ is becoming less acceptable, and for good reason.
 Scientists should also report full data distribution, confidence intervals and details about the statistical test used and its assumptions.
 Those who continue to report only that P < 0.05 will face more and more questions from journals and reviewers.
 All this is good for science and open science.
 Still, _p-values_ are very useful and will not disappear - at least not for now.